panagou/Breast-Tumor-Classification/Tensorflow implementation/README.md

 ![Screenshot_2](https://user-images.githubusercontent.com/61820986/175616452-1522cb68-736b-4ad1-9f9e-7e6e5dd12a26.png)

-We can see that the extra training slightly improved the model.
+We can see that the extra training slightly improved the model but not by much.
 Now we are ready to test the models on our holdout set.
 We tested the 50% drop rate model before and after the extra training as well as the 10% drop rate model.

 ![Screenshot_2](https://user-images.githubusercontent.com/61820986/175645026-947047b0-7fe6-4d61-a21f-bdeec1620efe.png)

 ![Screenshot_3](https://user-images.githubusercontent.com/61820986/175644985-da41f7ac-1c89-41ac-9cf3-4ed2750dd4e1.png)

+Here we see that the ROC curves of the two 50% models are almost identical, as well as the AUC score.
+That largly depends on the way we chose the Holddout Set as well as the images that it contains.
+Maybe if we added more ultrasound images of Malignant tumors the results would differ.

+Nonetheless, we can conlude that the three CNNs models we tested are fairly accurate.
+The 50% drop rate models scored an AUC value of 96.6% and a True Negative Rate value of 73.85% while maintaining a 0% False Negative Rate.
+Although less accurate than the Logistic Regression and the XGBClassifier, they are more accurate than the rest of the Classifiers we implemented.